What Is Net Revenue Retention (NRR)?

 What is a good Net Revenue Retention rate?

 For B2B SaaS, an NRR above 110% is considered strong.
 Top-tier companies like Snowflake, Twilio, and Datadog have reported NRR above 120%.
 Below 90% signals a retention problem that new sales cannot outrun.
+This is a common area of focus for customer success teams working to improve their approach to Net Revenue Retention (NRR).

 How is NRR different from GRR?

 GRR (Gross Revenue Retention) only measures revenue lost to churn and contraction.
 It cannot exceed 100%.
 NRR includes expansion revenue, so it can exceed 100% when upsells and cross-sells outpace losses.
+This is a common area of focus for customer success teams working to improve their approach to Net Revenue Retention (NRR).

 How often should NRR be calculated?

 Most companies calculate NRR monthly or quarterly.
 Monthly gives faster signal for operational decisions.
 Quarterly smooths out noise and is more common for board-level reporting.
+This is a common area of focus for customer success teams working to improve their approach to Net Revenue Retention (NRR).